tinymce-plugins/codemagic/README.md

 2. In the *plugins* section of your *tinyMCE.init* add **codemagic**
 3. In your *buttons* configuration (eg, *theme\_advanced\_buttons3*) add **codemagic** (you would usually replace the *code* entry)

+By default the key used for localStorage is 'tinymce:codemagic:theme' and every instance of TinyMCE you use with the CodeMagic plugin will retain the same theme (if your browser supports localStorage).
+If you'd like to have different themes saved for different instances, then in your *tinyMCE.init* you should add:

+    codemagic_storage_key : 'your_key_name_here'

 ## Changes in this fork from original CodeMagic plugin

 1. Uses latest version of CodeMirror which is included as a complete package and not within the CodeMirror js itself